apple/swift-algorithms/Guides/README.md

 - [`suffix(while:)`](https://github.com/apple/swift-algorithms/blob/main/Guides/Suffix.md): Returns the suffix of a collection where all element pass a given predicate.
 - [`trimmingPrefix(while:)`, `trimmingSuffix(while)`, `trimming(while:)`](https://github.com/apple/swift-algorithms/blob/main/Guides/Trim.md): Returns a slice by trimming elements from a collection's start, end, or both.
 The mutating `trim...` methods trim a collection in place.
 - [`uniqued()`, `uniqued(on:)`](https://github.com/apple/swift-algorithms/blob/main/Guides/Unique.md): The unique elements of a collection, preserving their order.
-- [`withoutSortedDuplicates()`, `withoutSortedDuplicates(by:)`](https://github.com/apple/swift-algorithms/blob/main/Guides/SortedDuplicates.md): Given an already-sorted sequence and the sorting predicate, reduce all runs of a unique value to a single element each.
-Has eager and lazy variants.
 - [`minAndMax()`, `minAndMax(by:)`](https://github.com/apple/swift-algorithms/blob/main/Guides/MinMax.md): Returns the smallest and largest elements of a sequence.

 #### Partial sorting